 This essay is about my love of music, and my yearning for a more private and tactile listening experience.
 (This was published in February 2020 and Remastered in February 2021.)

 I promised myself: When the new Rorie album comes out, I will get a record player.

 I’ve known Rorie (Erin) since the days of my beloved yellow boombox.
-We listened together, singing to showtunes, composing choreography for fun.
+As kids, we listened to CDs on it together, singing showtunes, composing choreography for fun.

-So last year, when she announced her first full length album, I knew I couldn’t just play it as a digital download!
-There I was, on her Kickstarter page, selecting the vinyl, even though I didn’t have anything to play it on.
+Last year, when she announced her first full length album, I couldn’t just play it as a digital download.
+There I was, on her Kickstarter page, selecting the vinyl, even though I didn’t have a record player.

-The night before our journey, there was the box, waiting by the door.
-I ripped it open straight away, not even hanging up my coat.
-I set it up, and tested out the Rorie vinyl — I’d just play it a little, to make sure it worked okay!
+The night before our journey, I came home from a walk to find the box waiting for me by the door.
+Not even hanging up my coat, I ripped it open to set it up.
+I’d test out the Rorie record — just play it a little, to make sure it worked okay!
 Without meaning to, I sat on the floor, listening to the whole thing, right then, my coat still flung over its chair.

 As the record played, I felt perfectly at peace.

-When I steam music, I feel pressured to share, react, boost the numbers on Spotify.
+When I stream music, I feel pressured to share, react, boost the artist’s Spotify count.

 Vinyl feels like freedom.
 A private performance.
-Just the music and Rorie and me, like listening to the boombox in my bedroom.
+Just the music and the artist and me, like the boombox in my childhood bedroom.
 The songs have space to breathe, to reach me.
 No action required — other than flipping the record over when it reaches the end of Side A.